T'ai Chi Ch'uan with

 Jack London Square, Oakland, CA. I was invited to teach at Jack London Square in the Spring of 2008, and taught there for several years.

-I taught T'ai Chi Ch'uan at the Oakland Hills Tennis Club for a number of years.
+I taught T'ai Chi Ch'uan at the Oakland Hills Tennis Club from 2011 to about 2019.

-In the Fall of 2011 I was hired to teach T'ai Chi Ch'uan at San Francisco General Hospital.
+In the Fall of 2011 I taught T'ai Chi Ch'uan at San Francisco General Hospital.

-In February of 2012 I began teaching T'ai Chi Ch'uan at Kaiser Hospital, Oakland.
+In 2012 I taught T'ai Chi Ch'uan at Kaiser Hospital, Oakland.

 In May of 2012 I was recruited to teach a T'ai Chi Ch'uan class at the Oakland Asian Cultural Center, (OACC), in Oakland's Chinatown.